UVM students in a lab setting

 Tuition: The cost of the tuition is variable based on the student’s residency status including: in state, out of state, and dual enrollment.

 Cancellation & Medical Withdrawal Policy: All cancellation requests must be sent via email at learn@learn.uvm.edu.
 UVM tuition will be refunded based on the UVM add/drop policy deadlines.
+You must cancel at least 3 business days prior to the program start to be refunded the $300 deposit.
 For a medical withdrawal the medical condition must be documented by a physician as one that prevents participation in the program.

 Please note: The University of Vermont reserves the right to cancel any programs.